 We have incurred significant operating losses and negative cash flows from operations since our inception.
-As of June 30, 2012, we had cash, cash equivalents and marketable securities of \$160.2 million.
-We currently estimate that we have sufficient cash resources to meet our anticipated cash needs through at least the next 12 months based on cash and cash equivalents and marketable securities on hand as of June 30, 2012 and anticipated revenues and funding from existing agreements.
+As of September 30, 2012, we had cash, cash equivalents and marketable securities of \$148.3 million.
+We currently estimate that we have sufficient cash resources to meet our anticipated cash needs through at least the next 12 months based on cash, cash equivalents and marketable securities on hand as of September 30, 2012, as well as anticipated revenues and funding from existing agreements.

-In order to continue development of our product candidates and if it is approved, to launch HEPLISAV, we may need to raise significant additional funds.
+If we are unable to generate significant revenues from HEPLISAV, if it is approved, and to continue development of our product candidates, we may need to raise additional funds.
 This may occur through strategic alliance and licensing arrangements and/or future public or private financings.
 Sufficient additional funding may not be available on acceptable terms, or at all.
 Additional equity financings, if completed, could result in significant dilution or otherwise adversely affect the rights of existing shareholders.
-If adequate funds are not available in the future, we may need to delay, reduce the scope of, or put on hold the HEPLISAV program or our other development programs while we seek strategic alternatives.
+If adequate funds are not available in the future, we may need to delay, reduce the scope of or put on hold the HEPLISAV program or our other development programs while we seek strategic alternatives.